 What was the Northern Renaissance?

 The center of the European Renaissance movement was in Italy.
 Over time, however, the ideas and influence of the Italian Renaissance spread to other areas of Europe.
-The “Northern” Renaissance refers to Renaissance art, architecture, and philosophy that took place outside of Italy.
+The “Northern” Renaissance refers to Renaissance art and architecture, outside of Italy.

 During the Dutch Renaissance, Dutch painters developed their own style.
 Dutch painters brought a new approach to detail, realism, and naturalism.
 They also came up with innovations on how to handle oil paint, allowing them to make very detailed and accurate paintings.
 Some of the early important Dutch painters included Jan van Eyck, Robert Campin, and Gerard David.
 The Dutch also had an impact on the philosophy of humanism.
 Catholic priest Erasmus was called the “Prince of Humanists”.
 He wrote many important works including Praise of Folly and Copia: Foundations of the Abundant Style.